scottx611x/isa-tab-exporter/README.md

 - `nosetests`

 ### Manual deployment:
+The `deploy.sh` script will build the Lambda's python reqs using an Amazon Linux docker container, and provision the AWS infrastructure using Terraform.

 - `./deploy.sh`
     - Terraform will spit out the base URL of the current API Gateway deployment
         ```